The views and opinions on this website are my opinions and do not reflect the views of my current or former employers.

 In September 2014, DataPad's technology assets were acquired by Cloudera and we joined the engineering team there.

 I was born in 1985.
-I grew up mostly in northeast Ohio, preceded by 4 generations of newspaper men.
+I grew up mostly in Tennessee and Ohio.